Comment: Fighting the good fight against fake news

 This approach is in keeping with the ethos of always seeking to provide trusted news, campaigning on behalf of their communities, giving advertisers respected platforms to promote their services, exposing wrongdoing through painstaking investigations, and ensuring that the voice of residents and the business community is heard with clarity and authority.

-Perhaps most markedly, this has meant highlighting the dangers presented where we live to NHS services because of government cuts, and the plans to downgrade one A&E department, one maternity ward, and one paediatrics service, across Milton Keynes, Luton & Dunstable, and Bedford hospitals.
+Perhaps most markedly, this has meant highlighting the dangers presented where we live to NHS services because of government cuts, such as the plans to remove more services from Hemel Hempstead Hospital and concentrate on receveloping Watford.

 If you want a reliable, local news source, then there is nowhere more reliable than the local press.